 Project Procedures

 If you choose to participate, you will be asked to complete a brief online questionnaire.
-The expected time commitment from you for this is 15 minutes or less.
+The expected time commitment from you for this is 10 minutes or less.
 You can choose to stop the questionnaire at any time and do not have to give a reason for this.
 Since the survey is anonymous, completion of the questionnaire will be evidence of consent to participate.
+A random participant will be selected to win a gift card at the completion of the quesstionaire.
+If you wish to go into the draw, you will be redirected to a separate questionnaire at the completion of the survey to provide your contact information.
+This contact information will not be linked to your responses.

 Data Storage, Retention, Destruction and Future Use